tigera-solutions/cc-eks-egress-gw/README.md

       Check the test host terminal.
 The packets captured with tcpdump shows the **node IP address** as source IP for the incomming packet.

+      If you are confused about the IP addresses, you can run the following kubectl command to see the egress gateway and the nodes with their IP addresses.

+      ```bash
+      kubectl get nodes -o=custom-columns='NAME:.metadata.name,INTERNAL IPADDR:.status.addresses[?(@.type == "InternalIP")].address'
+      kubectl get pods  -o=custom-columns='NAME:.metadata.name,IP ADDRESS:.status.podIP'
+      ```

     - **II.** Now let's test the acess to the test host using the egress gateway `red`, previouly created.

       Open a third terminal and load the environment variables:

       ```bash
       source ~/egwLabVars.env
+      ```

+      Update the kubeconfig, if needed.

+      ```bash
+      aws eks update-kubeconfig --name $CLUSTERNAME --region $REGION
       ```

       Annotate the `netshoot-default` pod as following.
 This will cause the pod to use the egress gateway for egress traffic.